-Parent-child relationships are intrinsically relationships of love.
+Parent-child relationships are intrinsic relationships of love.
 But what happens when there is a lack of love?

 If love is missing in such a relationship, then the essential part and the core of what makes a relationship work is lacking.
 Such relationships become purely functional; conflicts and disagreements are not resolved with goodwill but with cold objectivity, intellectual debates and maybe even through aggression and violence.

-If a child’s basic need for their parents love is based out of frustration and deemed as undesirable, it can brew into feelings of fear, anger, shame and pain, which may become intolerable for them.
+If a child’s basic need for their parent’s love is based out on frustration and deemed as undesirable, it can brew into feelings of fear, anger, shame and pain, which may become intolerable for them.
 As a result, they suppress their uncontrollable feelings and cut off their need for love, in order to remain in a relationship with their mother and father.

 Even if parents get verbally abusive, aggressive and violent, a child may just endure and bear with it.
 They blame themselves when their parents are “angry”.
 The more brutal or cruel “traumatised” parents are towards their children, the more affectionate and loving the children may become.